ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 <img src="/img/2020-09-14-Introduction-to-API-Management/APIMAN_Organization-API.PNG" alt="APIMAN Organization and Services" width="800" height="300" class="image fit" style="vertical-align:middle;margin-left:2%" />

 In this example you can see a Customer API which fetches Customer information from a Spring Boot application running in IntelliJ.
-Every service can be marked public, so that everyone can access it, or you can for example secure it by creating a Client App and generate a required key via a plan.
+Every service can be marked public, so that everyone can access it, or you can for example secure it by creating a client app and generate a required key via a plan.
-In next screen you can see that I created a 'SearchCustomers' client app, where the client needs to use the API-Key in the request to get the response back from our service.
+In the screenshot below you can see that we created a 'SearchCustomers' client app, where the client needs to use the API-Key in the request to get the response back from our service.
 Our service (Spring Boot application) didn't implement any security or authority for this.
 Apiman will take the responsibility of implementing this.
-Only if the client uses the right endpoint with the correct API-key, Apiman will retrieve the requested data from our back-end service and send the response back to the client.
+Only if the client uses the right endpoint with the correct API-key, Apiman will retrieve the requested data from our back-end service and sends the response back to the client.

 <img src="/img/2020-09-14-Introduction-to-API-Management/APIMAN_ClientApps-APIKey.PNG" alt="APIMAN Client apps and API-Key" width="800" height="400" class="image fit" style="vertical-align:middle;margin-left:2%" />

 ### Automation

-As last I wanted to be sure that we can use the tool in an automated way, so I tried to use the Apiman REST API to create new organizations, plans and services.
+Finally we wanted to be sure that we can use the tool in an automated way, so we tried to use the Apiman REST API to create new organizations, plans and services.
-I had some struggles to make it work, but eventually I was able to create everything I wanted.
+We had some struggles to make it work, but eventually we were able to create everything we wanted.
 Via the REST API we have the possibility to check, add or remove anything you want.
-The build in Apiman-UI is also build on these REST API, so anything you can do in the application should be possible to execute via the API service.
+The built in Apiman-UI is also built on these REST APIs, so anything you can do in the application should be possible to execute via the API service.
-More on this can be find in the <a href="http://www.apiman.io/latest/api-manager-restdocs.html" target="_blank" rel="noopener noreferrer">API-manager-restdocs</a>.
+More on this can be found in the <a href="http://www.apiman.io/latest/api-manager-restdocs.html" target="_blank" rel="noopener noreferrer">API-manager-restdocs</a>.

-One sidenote, the downloaded tomcat server does not come with integrated Keycloak server, so I was not able to add users via the REST API.
+One sidenote, the downloaded tomcat server does not come with an integrated Keycloak server, so we were not able to add users via the REST API.
 If you're running the standalone WildFly server, this would be integrated by default.